West to deliver 321 tanks to Ukraine, says diplomat, as North Korea accuses US of 'crossing the red line' - Local News 8

 “This is the result of intensive consultations that took place with Germany’s closest European and international partners,” a German government statement read.

-Ukraine hopes that Berlin’s announcement will encourage other European nations who own Leopards to re-export some of their vehicles.
+Ukraine hopes that Berlin’s announcement will encourage other European nations who own Leopard tanks to re-export some of their vehicles.

 Poland on Tuesday formally asked for approval from Germany to transfer some of its German-made Leopard 2 tanks to Ukraine.